John Bruce Lockhart: Rugby Union career

+After his university days, Lockhart played for London Scottish.
+At the provincial level, he played once for Scotland Possibles on 18 January 1913, during the 1912–13 Scottish Districts season.
+He went on to become an international, representing Scotland as a fly half.

 Teaching career

 Lockhart became an assistant master at Rugby School in 1912.
 After the war, he returned to his teaching career at Rugby and became a housemaster there in 1923.
 In 1930 he was appointed as Headmaster of Cargilfield Preparatory School, and in 1937 moved on to become head of his old school, Sedbergh, where he remained until he retired in 1954.

 Military career

 During the First World War, he served in France in the Intelligence Corps with the British Expeditionary Force and was mentioned in despatches.

 Family

 In 1913, J. H. Bruce Lockhart married (Alwine) Mona, the daughter of Henry Brougham, formerly a schoolmaster at Wellington College, and they had four sons.
 These were the headmaster and intelligence officer J. M. Bruce Lockhart (1914–1995), the obstetrician Patrick Bruce Lockhart (1918–2009), and the headmasters and Scottish international rugby union players Rab (1916–1990) and Logie Bruce Lockhart (1921–2020).

 His son Logie played rugby union for Scotland, while his brother Robert was a footballer.
 He was also the grandfather of Lord Bruce-Lockhart and great-grandfather of actor Dugald Bruce Lockhart.

 John Bruce Lockhart was an accomplished amateur artist, a member of the Lake Artists Society who exhibited at the Royal Academy, the Royal Society of Arts, and the Royal Scottish Society of Painters in Watercolour.
 He became a member of the Scottish Committee of the Arts Council and was a governor of Welbeck College, a member of the Council of the National Youth Orchestra of Scotland, and a Chevalier of the Légion d'honneur.